-Is school out yet?
-Almost?
-I think about how time flies for us, but it doesn’t at all for kids.
-Summer will be here before we know it, but May probably lasts an eternity for them!
+I always think about how time flies for us as adults, but it doesn’t AT ALL for kids.
+Summer will be here before we know it, but May lasts an eternity for our children!
 Poor things.
-Let’s take a look at some ways to entertain everybody as we count down the days, shall we?
+Let’s take a look at some ways to entertain everybody as we count down the days until school’s out.

 As always, don’t forget to PIN IT for later OR subscribe to our Newsletter and have our Collin County event guides sent straight to your inbox.
 Enjoy!